minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 was not possible, however, because these websites do not publish all rollcall votes but only the most relevant, i.e. the votes which passed a bill.
-For this analysis, however, the environmentally related rollcall votes are to be analysed, and these are often not published on the aforementioned websites.
+For this analysis, however, the environmentally related rollcall votes are to be used and these are often not published on the aforementioned websites.
 Thus, the LCV Scorecard Website was used to source rollcall data, despite their incomplete use of IDs for representatives.